adamazad/ordrs-be/README.md

 or from `.env.sample`

 ```
-$ cp .env .env.test
+$ cp .env.sample .env.test
 ```

 And change values.
 You should have two Firebase projects, one for testing and another for production.
 Firebase functions are not mocked, and tests use an actual project.

 **Why do I need `.env.test`?**

 `src/constants/index.ts` is the main oracle for all application variables.
 It loads either `.env` or `.env.test` depending on current environment.
+It gives you more controll over the test environment variables.

 Now you can run: